 Insert a CD partway into the slot, label side up.
 The player will pull it in and the CD should begin playing.
 CD will appear on the display.
-If you want to insert a CD when the ignition is off, first press the eject button or the RCL knob.
+If you want to insert a CD with the ignition off, first press the eject button or the RCL knob.

-If you insert a CD with the radio off and the ignition on, it will start to play.
+If you insert a CD with the radio off and the ignition on, it will start to play

-If you turn off the ignition with a CD in the player, it will stay in the player.
-When you turn on the ignition or radio, the CD will start playing where it stopped, if it was the last selected audio source.
+If the ignition or radio is turned off, with a CD in the player, it will stay in the player.
+When the ignition or radio is turned on, the CD will start playing where it stopped, if it was the last selected audio source.